 Estudio Debajo del Sombrero

-Group exhibition by Ángel Jesús Sastre, Marina Sacaluga, Miguel Ángel Suesta, Marta Páramo
+Group show by Ángel Jesús Sastre, Marina Sacaluga, Miguel Ángel Suesta, Marta Páramo

 Estudio Debajo del Sombrero

-Group exhibition by Ángel Jesús Sastre, Marina Sacaluga, Miguel Ángel Suesta, Marta Páramo
+Group show by Ángel Jesús Sastre, Marina Sacaluga, Miguel Ángel Suesta, Marta Páramo

 20 June - 26 July 2024